atocchi/ExpressJest/README.md

  ```
    $ npm i
    ```
-4) Run one of the server-side comands below
+4) Run one of the server-side commands below
 ---------------------------------

 ## Server-Side Commands